 - sweating of the face

-During bouts of Cluster Headache, these headache attacks often happen at a similar time each day.
-Headache attacks commonly start at night, waking people between one and two hours after falling asleep.
+During bouts of cluster headache, attacks often happen at a similar time each day.
+Attacks commonly start at night, often waking people between one and two hours after falling asleep.
 Attacks come on rapidly, and the pain reaches its full intensity usually within 5-10 minutes and lasts at this excruciating level of pain for 45 minutes to 90 minutes – though it is known for attacks to last between 15 minutes to 3 hours.
 After which time the headache stops rather abruptly, usually as rapidly as it began.
-Some people may experience attacks once every other day, or up to 10 times per day.
+Some people may experience attacks once every other day, and others up to 10 times per day.
 The frequency of attacks can vary throughout a cluster period.
 Painkillers are almost always ineffective to help relieve the pain of attacks.

-About 85% of people with Cluster Headache will experience these attacks during a bout that usually lasts between 4-12 weeks.
+About 85% of people with cluster headache will experience these attacks during a bout that usually lasts between 4-12 weeks.
 These bouts often occur once or twice a year – usually around spring and autumn – however the next bout of headaches may not return for several months or even years.
-This is known a Episodic Cluster Headache (ECH).
-The remaining 15% of people with Cluster Headache do not have these periods of pain free intervals and are known as Chronic Cluster Headache (CCH).
+This is known as episodic cluster headache.
+The remaining 15% of people with cluster headache do not have these periods of pain free intervals and are known as chronic cluster headache.

-During a bout, there are a number of recognised triggers that bring on Cluster Headache attacks.
+During a bout, there are a number of recognised triggers that bring on cluster headache attacks.
 Alcohol is a very common trigger for attacks and should be avoided completely for the duration of a bout.
 Strong smelling substances such as petrol, paint fumes, cigarette smoke, perfume and other solvents can be triggers for attacks too.
-Exercise or becoming overheated can also bring on an attack.
+A raise in body temperature, such as exercise or becoming overheated, can also bring on an attack.

 - Oxygen at 100% concentration is the safest and usually an effective way to relieve an attack.
 Breathing pure oxygen at a rate of between 7-15 litres per minute usually begins to work within 15 minutes.
 Home oxygen can be provided by having your GP completing and sending off a Home Oxygen Order Form (HOOF) to the relevant oxygen supplier for your area.